gortonator/bsds-6650/assignments-2019/Assignment-4.md

 Each team member should submit a pdf of their group presentation on blackboard before class on December 10th.

 ## Grading and Submissions
-There are 25 points available for this assignment Submit a pdf file to blackboard with your presentation slides.
+- There are 25 points available for this assignment
+- Submit a pdf file to blackboard with your presentation slides.
-Also submit a short report (max 4 pages) that gives more detail on your work and findings.
-This can include more details on specifci designs, configuration settings, additional results, issues that arose that made it difficult/impossible to rwach your goals.
+- Also submit a short report (max 4 pages) that gives more detail on your work and findings.
+This can include more details on specifci designs, configuration settings, additional results, issues that arose that made it difficult/impossible to reach your goals.
-Step 1 - 5 points
+- Step 1 - 5 points
-Step 2 - 10 points
+- Step 2 - 10 points
-Step 3 - 10 points
+- Step 3 - 10 points

 ## Deadline December 10th in class